koestler/go-mqtt-to-influx/README.md

 The docker-container is built on top of alpine, the binary is `/go-mqtt-to-influx` and the config is expected to be at `/app/config.yaml` and the local-db to be at `/app/db`.
 The container runs as non-root user `app`.

-See [Local develpment](#Local-development) on how to compile a single binary.
+See [Local development](#Local-development) on how to compile a single binary.

-The GitHub tags use semantic versioning and whenever a tag like v2.3.4 is build, it is pushed to docker tags v2, v2.3 and v2.3.4.
+The GitHub tags use semantic versioning and whenever a tag like v2.3.4 is built, it is pushed to docker tags v2, v2.3, and v2.3.4.

-For auto-restart on system reboots, configuration and networking I use `docker compose`.
+For auto-restart on system reboots, configuration, and networking I use `docker compose`.
 Here is an example file:
 ```yaml
 # documentation/docker-compose.yml